lammmab/libsm64-odin/README.md

 # libsm64-odin
 A lightweight wrapper for libsm64 in Odin, created by lammmab.
 # NOTE: PLEASE EXPECT SOME BUGS, IF SO YOU CAN POP IN SM64.ODIN AND FIDDLE AROUND, OTHERWISE OPEN AN ISSUE AND I'LL GET TO IT
-# VERY IMPORTANT NOTE: THERE IS A MEMORY LEAK, I'LL CURB IT SOON!
 # 🛠️ Building
 * Step 1: Clone the repo with submodules:
  ```git clone --recursive https://github.com/lammmab/libsm64-odin```